German Football League

-The German Football League (GFL) is an American football league in Germany and was formed in 1979.
-Playing rules are based on those of the American NCAA.
-In 1999, the league switched its name from American-Football-Bundesliga to German Football League.
-In terms of attendance figures, cumulative salaries paid by teams, performance in international exhibition games and competitions and ability to draw foreign talent, the GFL is arguably the strongest national league in Europe.
+The German Football League (GFL) is a professional American football league in Germany.
+The league was formed in 1979.
+In 1999, the league changed to its current name from American-Football-Bundesliga.
+Rules are based on American NCAA rules.

+In terms of attendance figures, cumulative salaries paid by teams, performance in international exhibition games and competitions and ability to draw foreign talent, the GFL is generally considered the most competitive national league in Europe.

-League set-up
+League structure

+Regular season

-The GFL is partitioned into north and south conferences, each with eight teams.
+The GFL is divided into the north and south conferences, each with eight teams.
 In each conference, every team plays against every other team of its own conference, both at home and away.
 Until 2011, each team also played home and away interconference games against the team from the opposing conference that finished the previous season on the same rank.
 However, this was abandoned with the league expansion to 16 teams.

+Playoffs

 After the end of the regular season, four teams from both conferences enter the playoffs, to determine the German championship.
 The winner of a conference plays against the 4th place team of the other group, second against third of the other conference.
 Better placed teams enjoy home field advantage in the playoffs (regardless of record) – the seeding ensures that two teams that finished on the same rank in their division can only meet in the (neutral site) final.
 The final is called the German Bowl.
 The lowest ranked team of each conference plays a home and away series against the winner of the second division, and may be relegated if they lose.
 In case one or several teams withdraw from the GFL, relegation is forgone, more teams are promoted or other measures are taken to "fill up" the divisions to nominal strength if possible.

+League expansion

 The league had been expanded from 12 to 14 teams for the 2011 season.
 It further increased the number of teams to 16 in 2012.